1964 Louisiana gubernatorial election

-The 1964 Louisiana gubernatorial election was held on March 3, 1964.
+The 1964 Louisiana gubernatorial election was held in the U.S. state on March 3, 1964.
 Democrat John McKeithen won a highly-competitive primary and dispatched Republican Charlton Lyons in the general election, though Lyons made a historically good showing for a Louisiana Republican up to this point.

-The two Democratic Party primaries were held on December 7, 1963 and January 11.
-McKeithen defeated former Mayor of New Orleans Chep Morrison in a run-off.
-This was Morrison's third failed run for Governor.
+The two Democratic Party primaries were held on December 7, 1963, and January 11.
+McKeithen defeated former mayor of New Orleans Chep Morrison in a runoff.
+This was Morrison's third failed run for governor.